liberapay/liberapay.com/SECURITY.md

 # How to Submit a Report

-To submit a vulnerability report, please fill out this [form](https://hackerone.com/liberapay).
-Your submission will be reviewed and validated by a member of our team.
+Please [submit your vulnerability report through HackerOne](https://hackerone.com/liberapay/reports/new), it will be promptly reviewed by a member of our team.

 # Safe Harbor